Dos Equis Pavilion: Smirnoff Music Centre 2000–2008

 On June 16, 2001, the Summer Jam festival was held featuring rap stars Ludacris, Lil' Mo, Ja Rule, Bow Wow and Ginuwine.
 The Extreme Steel event on July 14, 2001, combined Slayer, Pantera, Static-X and other metal acts.
 The Back To School tour brought together Puddle Of Mudd, Godsmack, and Deftones a week later.
 The Volunteers For America tour on October 20, 2001, featured a star-crusted lineup of Styx, Survivor, REO Speedwagon, Journey, Kansas and Eddie Money joining forces to raise funds for the victims of the 9/11 terror attacks just one month later.

 On July 18, 2002, the Jeep World Outside festival brought Tonic, Train, O.A.R., Ziggy Marley and Sheryl Crow on July 18, 2002.
 The Sprite Liquid Mix tour included an eclectic bill of Hoobastank, N*E*R*D, 311 and Jay-Z. A double bill of Incubus and Phantom Planet played an Independence Day show on July 4, 2002.

 Big Freakin' Deal returned May 8, 2003 with Systematic, Powerman 5000 and Godsmack.
 On August 14, 2004, the Curiousa Festival brought Interpol, Mogwai, The Rapture and The Cure together on a single ticket.
 On July 15, 2005, the Sounds of the Underground festival assembled Lamb Of God, Throwdown, Clutch, High On Fire and Gwar.
 The Family Values tour brought Korn, Deftones, Flyleaf and Stone Sour together on August 5, 2006.
 On June 19, 2007, the Honda Civic Tour was presented with Fall Out Boy, Paul Wall, Cobra Starship and others.
-On August 2, 2007, the Projekt Revolution tour came to Smirnoff with Placebo, My Chemical Romance, Linkin Park, and Taking Back Sunday.
+On August 2, 2007, the Projekt Revolution tour came to Smirnoff with Linkin Park, My Chemical Romance, Taking Back Sunday, HIM, and Placebo.
 Family Values returned August 17, 2007 with Korn, Evanescence, Flyleaf and Neurosonic.